Water Supply and Sanitation: Sector Results Profile

 During periods of extreme water shortage, I have to walk to a nearby suburb two kilometers away to fetch water at KSh 50 [US60 cents] per 20-litre container

-Vietnam: The Ho Chi Minh City Environmental Sanitation Project (FY2002-2012) provided better sanitation conditions to 1.2 million people, and reduced the risk of flooding for 400,000 people.
+In Vietnam, the Ho Chi Minh City Environmental Sanitation Project (FY2002-2012) provided better sanitation conditions to 1.2 million people, and reduced the risk of flooding for 400,000 people.
 In this technically complex and challenging environment, the lessons learned from this project are now being applied to other drainage basins in the country, showcasing successful capacity building in urban water management.

-Azerbaijan: A Rural Investment Project (FY2004-2012) expanded access to safe water to the previously worst served 150,000 rural populations through potable water supply systems managed by 71 communities.
+In Azerbaijan, a Rural Investment Project (FY2004-2012) expanded access to safe water to the previously worst served 150,000 rural populations through potable water supply systems managed by 71 communities.
 30 communities rehabilitated irrigation systems, benefitting approximately 70,000 people.
 As a result, weighted average productivity increased by 46 percent for potatoes, 40 percent for maize, 38 percent for cotton and 31 percent for wheat.

 Bank Group Contribution